The Fleet Council

 g.
 To ratify the appointment to the Joint Fleet Executive.

 h.
-To override or amend a decision of the Office of Mediation and Arbitration with the consent of Joint Fleet Executive.
+To override or amend a decision of the Mediation and Arbitration process with the consent of Joint Fleet Executive.

 i.
 To approve Fleet Academy courses and their materials.